AVSCGREAT/KX-36/JOURNAL.md

 * came up w/ this dumb but cool idea — 2x 1000KV drone motors feeding into a single GT2 pulley. totally overkill. totally doing it.
 * most ppl online use PVC or alu for the frame, but i’m going all in on 3D print. like, every single part. even washers if possible.
 * thought of a rear pod that swings to fake suspension vibes, while the front just stays stiff w/ steering.
-* scribbled a BOM from leftover parts: motors, pulleys, MG996R, ESCs, bearings. if it’s in the junk bin, it’s fair game.
+* scribbled a BOM for parts: motors, pulleys, MG996R, ESCs, bearings. if it’s in the junk bin, it’s fair game.

 set myself a challenge — every single part must fit on a 220x220 bed. no glue. no slicing into 20 parts. no nonsense.